Mutual of Omaha disability insurance review 2020

 Mutual of Omaha customer reviews and complaints

-Mutual of Omaha has been accredited with the Better Business Bureau since 1940, and has an A+ rating for its customer service.
-The BBB records 118 complaints in the last three years, which is low given the size of the company.
-Customers award the insurer 1.5 out of 5 stars — but this is based on just nine reviews, and none of them focused on disability insurance.
+Mutual of Omaha has been accredited with the Better Business Bureau since 1940, and has an A+ rating for its customer service, as of October 2020.
+The BBB records 117 complaints in the last three years, which is low given the size of the company.
+Customers award the insurer 1.4 out of 5 stars — but this is based on just nine reviews, and none of them focused on disability insurance.

 In J.D.
 Power’s latest study on customer satisfaction, Mutual of Omaha ranked 5th of 23 insurers surveyed and scored “better than most.”

 An insurer’s financial strength should be an important factor in your decision because you might not file a claim for years to come.
 Mutual of Omaha scores top ratings from the major agencies, and manages over $43 billion in assets — so it’s a financially strong choice.

 |Standard & Poor’s||AA- (Very strong)|